softgraph/microbit-dal-ext-kit/README.md

 ## Overview

 The `microbit-dal-ext-kit` provides components and utilities compatible with BBC micro:bit.
-It also unofficially supports several extensiton boards and hardware modules.
+It also unofficially supports several extension boards and hardware modules.
 The kit consists of small C++ classes and functions, so you can use any part of them mixed with `microbit-dal` and Arm Mbed OS.

 ### Structure